The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Nutrient deficiencies affecting lipid metabolism

-When these drivers are addressed, lipid patterns often improve without suppressing essential biological pathways.
+When these drivers are addressed, cholesterol levels and lipid patterns often improve without the need to suppress essential biological pathways.
+Diet quality, physical activity, weight regulation, sleep, and metabolic health all influence cholesterol metabolism and cardiovascular risk.

 A growing body of evidence supports targeted strategies that address the metabolic context of cholesterol regulation, including: